rocket-internet-berlin/RocketBucket/README.md

 ## How The Service Works

 The bucket_server is stateless.
 It stores no data nor does it access any whilst running.
-It uses an algorithm to calculate it's results based on the user_id and names of available experiments.
+It uses an algorithm to calculate it's results based on the user_id and names of available experiments and their buckets.
 The result of this is returned as JSON containing all the experiments and buckets a user is eligible for.
 This can then be cached by the client.

 During the bucket_server startup, it parses the experiment data from the config file and calculates a hash of the experiment name, resulting in a 32 bit number.
-It orders the buckets by smallest to largest and accumulates the percentages.
+It then accumulates the percentages of each bucket.
 All this is kept in memory and used at the time of an HTTP request.

 When an HTTP request is made to the bucket_server, a user_id parameter must be passed from the client.
-Like each experiment name, a hash is taken of the user_id and the experiment name hash and user_id hash are added together (`hash(user_id) + hash(experiment name)`).
-Each experiment and each of it's buckets are then looped through and user/experiment name combination are assigned to a bucket.
+A hash is taken of the user_id which is multiplied by the experiment name hash (`hash(user_id) * hash(experiment name)`).
+This creates a big number that may (intentionally) overflow, resulting in a pseudo-random number.
+Doing so causes a healthy random spread of users between buckets.
+Each experiment and it's buckets are then looped through and user/experiment name combination are assigned to a bucket.

-It's very important to keep in mind that the user_id and experiment name are used in combination.
-If you change the user_id OR the experiment name, the results from the bucket_server may change.
-This is intentional.
+It's very important to keep in mind that the user_id, experiment name and bucket name are used to determine how a user is bucketed.
+Changing any of these values will change the result from the bucket_server.
+This is desirable for user_id, of course, but you should avoid changing experiment or bucket names once an experiment is launched.
 While using the user_id for bucketing is obvious, the reason for using the experiment name is more subtle.
 If you imagine the follwing experiment setup:

 1. An experiment for checkout button color:
   1. 50% of users see a RED button.